TheBlockBox/HuntersNightmare/changelogs/0.x.x/Hunter's Dream 0.2.2 Changelog.md

 - Werewolf hands now change colo(u)r when werewolf colo(u)r changes
 - You now don't get thousands of exceptions spaming your chat when a mob spawns
 - Werewolves now don't go on four legs when walking in non solid blocks
+- You now get hunger when level 0 in werewolf form
+- Werewolf goblins and villagers now save their texture, profession and career

 ## Removed Things